rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

 you the next stable release number.
 You want to add 1 to that, because the code that lands today will become go into beta on that date, and then become stable after that.
-So, at the time of this writing, the next stable release (what is currently beta, iow) was 1.30.0, hence I wrote 1.31.0 above.
+So, at the time of this writing, the next stable release (i.e. what is currently beta) was 1.30.0, hence I wrote 1.31.0 above.

 ### Removing existing uses of the feature-gate